jzstafura/radd/README.md

 ##Code Block Without Syntax Highlighting
-> Code blocks without syntax highlighting are created by simply indenting (at least 8 spaces)
+- Code blocks without syntax highlighting are created by simply indenting (at least 8 spaces)

-> For example, the following git commands are used for adding or deleting files in your local repo:
+- For example, the following git commands are used for adding or deleting files in your local repo

->>	>> cp ../markdown/readme/README.md ./
+		cp ../markdown/readme/README.md ./
->>	>> git add README.md
+		git add README.md
->>	>> git rm README.markdown
+		git rm README.markdown

-* Pretty simple, huh? *
+* Pretty simple, huh?

 ##Embedding links